-- Use good table manners. - Use soft voices when talking to the person next to you. - Wait quietly and patiently in line. - Show respect to lunchroom personnel. - Do not share food. - Leave all food on the tray until paid for.
-Do not eat food while in line to pay. - Wearing coats, jackets, hoodies is discouraged when entering a meal serving area. - No cutting in line, saving of seats, or having one student purchase food for another. - Students must have money and/or their PIN number ready when they reach the cashier. - Students will sit in tables designated by their lunch hour teacher and remain seated at those tables during the entire lunch shift. - During school hours, students are not allowed to order or have food delivered from services such as DoorDash.
-Students are not permitted to eat fast-food items in the nutrition center, but may eat their lunch in another designated location.

-• Students will be expected to conduct themselves properly while using the cafeteria.
+- Use good table manners. - Use soft voices when talking to others. - Wait quietly and patiently in line. - Show respect to lunchroom personnel. - Do not share food. - Leave all food on the tray until paid for.
+Do not eat food while in line to pay. - Wearing coats, jackets and hoodies is discouraged when entering a meal serving area. - No cutting in line, saving of seats, or having one student purchase food for another. - Students must have money and/or their PIN number ready when they reach the cashier. - Students will sit in tables designated by their lunch hour teacher and remain seated at those tables during the entire lunch shift. - Students are not permitted to eat fast-food items in the nutrition center, but may eat their lunch in another designated location. - Students will be expected to conduct themselves properly while using the cafeteria.
 Throwing of objects or creating any disturbance will result in a disciplinary consequence.
-Students may be required to assist with clean-up duty, silent lunch detention, and /or referral to their community administrator.
+Students may be required to assist with clean-up duty, silent lunch detention, and /or referral to an administrator.